sa3dany/wave-gradient/README.md

 - [x] Port code to three.js.
 - [x] Get the thee.js gradient working.
 - [x] Make the gradient to behave exaclty the same as the stripe gradient
-- [ ] Recreate the neccessary vertex and fragment shader from scratch (excluding the external noise & blend functions which I will keep and which are apropriatly attributed) so that I am not just coping stripe's code.
+- [ ] Recreate the neccessary vertex and fragment shaders
-- [ ] Add control to add/edit colors, config, etc. for the gradient
+- [x] Add control to add/edit colors, config, etc. for the gradient instance.
-      instance.
-- [ ] Compare bundle size with the original stripe gradient.
+- [x] Compare bundle size with the original stripe gradient. (~130kb minified)

 ## Credits